Cody-Graham/My-Data-Portfolio/README.md

 ## **About**

 Hi, I'm Cody!
-I hold a bachelors degree from Brigham Young University-Idaho, with a major in Finance and a minor in Computer Information Technology.
+I am a data analyst hold a bachelors degree from Brigham Young University-Idaho, with a major in Finance and a minor in Computer Information Technology.
 My professional data experience began in 2017 as a student while working for the university I attended.

 My first opportunity to see direct results of leveraging data came after I created and monitored a simple database that tracked and categorized course registration errors which allowed the department to gain real-time knowledge in the most frequent issues students encountered.
 This led to the subsequent rollout of several website UI enhancements and a new opt-in text message alert system which reduced student interactions with the Registration team by about 70% in a year.
 Of this experience came a passion for using data to solve problems.
-Today, I work as a Data Analyst for a pharmacy benefit consulting firm managing over $100 billion in total drug spend.
+Today, I work as a data analyst for a pharmacy benefit consulting firm managing over $100 billion in total drug spend.
+I spend most of my time using SQL query our massive claims database for insights and developing savings and other financial models among other ad hoc requests.

 This repository serves as a platform to share my projects, shaowcase my skills, and track my progress in the world of data analytics.